fusioncharts/dev_centre_docs/chart-guide/advanced-charts/drag-node-chart/adding-and-editing-connectors.md

 ![New Connector]({% site.baseurl %}/images/chart-guide-drag-node-chart-adding-and-editing-connectors-image-5.jpg)

-<p class="text-info">You can define connectors in chart data too.
+> You can define connectors in chart data too.
 Each connector line is defined in the data of the chart as an object in the `connectors` array element. </p>

 ### Event Raised